lbc1013/coffee-match/_PRESS-RELEASE.md

 ## Problem ##
   > Many people does not know about their preference on coffee bean.
 ## Solution ##
-  > Our app test your preference and tendancy on coffee so that we can recommend the best suitable coffee bean for you.
+  > Our app test your preference and tendency on coffee so that we can recommend the best suitable coffee bean for you.
 ## Quote from You ##
   > This app is amazing!
 Using this app, I found the most suitable coffee bean for me.
 ## How to Get Started ##